New South Wales Wines

 The winemaking team is overseen by third generation winemaker Darren De Bortoli and his brother-in-law Steve Webber who is married to Leanne De Bortoli.
 The dynamic duo has been responsible for many winemaking innovations and developments.
 Darren De Bortoli is the creator of the world acclaimed Noble One.
 Steve Webber, recently awarded Gourmet Traveller WINE's 2007 Winemaker of the Year, established the Yarra Valley winery, the King Valley vineyards and oversees the Hunter Valley winery and vineyards.

-More on the Cumulus Winery
+About Cumulus Winery

 Cumulus is the largest grape grower and winemaker in the Orange region, the premium high altitude wine growing area of New South Wales